Tyson Foods Announces Plans to Acquire Smart Chicken Brand

 The biggest players in the poultry industry, Pilgrim’s Pride, Perdue, and Tyson are heavily invested.
 Together they already dominate the growing organic market.

 However, Cornucopia contends there are potential problems with the acquisition: it could substantially lessen competition in the organic poultry market.
-“Greater consolidation by large companies including Tyson allows them to push out smaller companies or farmstead producers who would have difficulty competing with Tyson’s superior economy of scale,” said Marie Burcham, a food and farm policy analyst with The Cornucopia Institute.
+“Greater consolidation by large companies including Tyson allows them to push out smaller companies or farmstead producers who would have difficulty competing with Tyson’s superior economy of scale,” said Kestrel Burcham, a food and farm policy analyst with The Cornucopia Institute.

 This is especially true with organic chicken and turkey, as small brands are more heavily impacted by the high costs of organic grain and limited consumer recognition.
 In comparison to a large corporation and well-known brands including Smart Chicken, small ethical farmers struggle to stay afloat, even though their products are often of higher quality.

-“We are concerned that Tyson and other large industrial livestock producers will easily be able to beat out any competition by controlling prices and squeezing more moderate-sized processors and marketers,” said Marie Burcham, who specializes in looking at livestock issues for the Wisconsin-based Cornucopia Institute.
+“We are concerned that Tyson and other large industrial livestock producers will easily be able to beat out any competition by controlling prices and squeezing more moderate-sized processors and marketers,” said Kestrel Burcham, who specializes in looking at livestock issues for the Wisconsin-based Cornucopia Institute.
 “We already see this happening in the organic poultry market.
 Livestock raised with true outdoor access and local feed carry the same label as birds that are confined without outdoor access, raised using industrialized methods and fed imported grain and other feed of dubious origin.”